 The short answer is no—you don't have to move it.
 That data can stay where it is, on-premise.
 SAP Data Warehouse Cloud can not only be used as a standalone cloud tool; it can integrate seamlessly with all your on-premise systems (whether they be SAP or non-SAP systems).
 You can either move the data to the cloud or access it remotely.

 But "remotely" means something different where SAP Data Warehouse Cloud is concerned.
 The system provides simplified administration with centralized visibility and governance.
 This means that although the data may be located in two (or two dozen) different locations, it is being governed from one central point.
-The Data Warehouse Cloud Workflow concept treats the entire distributed data architecture as a single entity.
+The SAP Data Warehouse Cloud workflow concept treats the entire distributed data architecture as a single entity.
 It is your data repository.
-From an analytics perspective it is the single source of truth.
+From an analytics perspective, it is the single source of truth.

-SAP Data Warehouse Cloud makes that evolution a smooth transition or a smooth series of transitions.
-For organizations looking to ultimately migrate to the cloud, SAP gives the option of defining as many steps along the way as makes sense for that enterprise.
+Whether you're using SAP BW/4HANA or any other on-premise solutions, SAP Data Warehouse Cloud makes the cloud evolution a smooth transition.
+For organizations looking to ultimately migrate to the cloud, SAP gives the option of defining as many steps along the way as needed for that enterprise.
 There are many possible hybrid configurations between a pure on-premise environment and a pure cloud environment, and SAP Data Warehouse Cloud supports all of them.
-You can take it fast or take it slow.
 The move to the cloud can be as agile, as gradual, and as incremental—or as accelerated—as makes sense for your business.